Amarillo, Texas: History

 Amarillo was hit by the Dust Bowl in the 1930s and entered an economic depression.

 World War II led the establishment of Amarillo Army Air Field in east Amarillo and the nearby Pantex Army Ordnance Plant, which produced bombs and ammunition.
 After the end of the war, both of the facilities were closed.
 The Pantex Plant was reopened in 1950 and produced nuclear weapons throughout the Cold War.

 In 1951, the army air base was reactivated as Amarillo Air Force Base and expanded to accommodate a Strategic Air Command B-52 Stratofortress wing.
 The arrival of servicemen and their families ended the city's depression.
 Between 1950 and 1960, Amarillo's population grew from 74,443 to 137,969.
 However, the closure of Amarillo Air Force Base on December 31, 1968, contributed to a decrease in population to 127,010 by 1970.
 In 1970, the U.S. Census Bureau reported Amarillo's population as 6.1% Hispanic and 88.5% non-Hispanic white.

 In the 1980s, ASARCO, Iowa Beef Processors (present-day Tyson Foods), Owens-Corning, and Weyerhaeuser built plants at Amarillo.
 The Eastridge neighborhood houses many immigrants from countries such as Vietnam, Laos, and Burma, many finding employment at the nearby Iowa Beef Processors plant.
 The following decade, Amarillo's city limits encompassed 60 sqmi in Potter and Randall Counties.
-Interstate 27 highway connecting Lubbock to Amarillo was built mostly during the 1980s.

 Following the lead of the Fort Worth and Denver City Railway, predecessors of the Atchison, Topeka and Santa Fe Railway and Chicago, Rock Island and Pacific Railroad had established services to and from Amarillo.
 These three carriers maintained substantial freight and passenger depots and repair facilities in the city through most of the 20th century and were major employers within the community.

 U.S. Routes 60, 87, 287, and 66 intersected at Amarillo, making it a major tourist stop with numerous motels, restaurants, and curio shops.